mikemag/MonkeyCAM/README.md

 MonkeyCAM is currently a command-line program distributed in source-form only.
 It currently compiles with GCC 4.8.1 for Mac OSX.
-The program takes configuration files to describe the ski or snowboard shape via a small set of parameters and generates the follow G-code programs:
+The program takes configuration files to describe the ski or snowboard shape via a small set of parameters and generates the following G-code programs:

 * Base cutout